abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 * Make client code easy to develop and extend;
   * Dealing with **similar, but not same** DTOs are problematic on the client side.
-  * It is common to **need to other properties** on the UI/client in the future.
-Returning all properties (by considering security and privileges) of an entity makes client code easy to improve without requiring to touch to the backend code.
+  * It is common to **need the other properties** on the UI/client in the future.
+Returning all properties (after considering security and privileges) of an entity makes client code easy to improve without requiring them to touch backend code.
   * If you are opening your API to **3rd-party clients** that you don't know requirements of each client.
 * Make the server side code easy to develop and extend;
   * You have less class to **understand and maintain**.